Hypochondria (or Health Anxiety, or Illness Anxiety Disorder, or Hypochondriasis)

 Different Anxiety Relaxation Techniques have a positive effect on the body and mind if you suffer from Hypochondria (Health Anxiety).

 If you're struggling with health anxiety, know that you're not alone.
-Many people deal with health anxiety, and there are many people who understand and can help.
+Many people deal with health anxiety, and many people understand and can help you.
 Don't be afraid to reach out for support.

 Comments